 Loans backed by the Federal Housing Administration are available to everyone, not just first-time home buyers.
 The 3.5 percent down payment program is available to all buyers, as well.
 However, there are some FHA programs designed specifically for first-time buyers.

-Under FHA guidelines, you qualify as a first-time home buyer if you have never owned a primary residence or if it has been three years since the last time you owned a primary residence; there are even exceptions to the first-time buyer rule, such as when you divorce or when you owned a home that wasn’t attached to a foundation.
+Under FHA guidelines, you qualify as a first-time home buyer if you have never owned a primary residence or if it has been three years since the last time you owned a primary residence.
+However, there are exceptions to the first-time buyer rule, such as if you divorce or if you owned a home that wasn’t attached to a foundation.

 When buying a home, it’s strongly recommended you have a Realtor.
-There are many reasons why you should have a Realtor represent your best interests when buying a home including access to their technology, open houses, coming soon listings, etc. Keep in mind, all Realtors are not the same!
-We have some awesome realtors on our team so reach out if you would like us to recommend one!
+There are many reasons why you should have a Realtor represent your best interests when buying a home including gaining access to their technology, open houses, coming soon listings, etc. Keep in mind, all Realtors are not the same!
+We have an awesome Realtor network and would be happy to connect you to someone!